mesfind/oop-novice/_episodes/09-structural.md

 teaching: 35
 exercises: 25
 questions:
-- "How can I work with protein structures using Biopython 1.86?"
+- "How can I work with protein structures using Biopython?"
 - "What tools does Biopython provide for PDB file manipulation?"
 - "How can I analyze protein structures and calculate basic properties?"
 - "What methods are available for structural analysis in current Biopython versions?"

 objectives:
-- "Parse and manipulate PDB files with Biopython 1.86"
+- "Parse and manipulate PDB files with Biopython"
 - "Extract structural information like sequences and basic properties"
 - "Calculate distances, angles, and basic structural metrics"
 - "Work with chains, residues, and atoms in protein structures"